Skip links

 S0 = SYNTEC reference index

-Billing and Payment
+Billing and payment

-Subscriptions are billed in advance (in arrears).
+Subscriptions are invoiced in advance (in arrears).

-The Customer undertakes, on the other hand, to deal with any administrative constraints of its own (issue of purchase orders, internal deadline for payment orders, payment campaigns, etc.) in such a way as not to create any additional delays for the Supplier in relation to the commitments of this contract (payments, renewals, etc.) and to the legal provisions concerning payment deadlines.
-He therefore undertakes to communicate to Jooxter, a simplified joint stock company (SAS) with a capital of 74,017 €, SIREN number: 803 615 574, RCS of Lille-Métropole
+The Customer also undertakes to deal with any administrative constraints of its own (issue of purchase orders, internal payment order deadlines, payment campaigns, etc.) in such a way as not to create any additional delays for the Supplier in relation to the commitments of the present contract (payments, renewals, etc.) and to the legal provisions concerning payment deadlines.
+It therefore undertakes to communicate to Jooxter, a simplified joint stock company (SAS) with capital of €74,017, SIREN number: 803 615 574, RCS Lille-Métropole

 indicated on the invoice.